All Products

 Container Compute Service:Configure application log collection by using pod environment variables

-Container Compute Service (ACS) integrates with Simple Log Service (SLS).
-When you create an ACS cluster, you can enable SLS to collect container logs, including standard output and text files from your containers.
-This topic describes how to collect application logs in an ACS cluster using pod environment variables.
+Container Compute Service (ACS) integrates with Simple Log Service (SLS) to collect container logs, including stdout/stderr and log files inside containers.
+This topic describes how to set up log collection for an ACS cluster using pod environment variables.

 Step 1: Enable the SLS component